redoctoberbluechristmas/100DaysOfCodePython/readme.md

-# My Project
+# Goal
-This is my project.

-## This is my work.
-Thing.
+Setting up this repo to track my personal 100 Days of Code Python project.